All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

 Before starting any new medication, your provider needs to know what you're already taking.
-When it comes to GLP-1 treatment, certain medications disqualify GLP-1 use or require careful adjustments.
+For GLP-1 treatment, certain medications disqualify GLP-1 use or require careful adjustments.

 Before starting any new medication, your provider needs to know what you're already taking.
-When it comes to GLP-1 treatment, certain medications disqualify GLP-1 use or require careful adjustments.
+For GLP-1 treatment, certain medications disqualify GLP-1 use or require careful adjustments.
 Understanding these drug interactions upfront helps you avoid complications and have a productive conversation with your provider.

 Key Takeaways: - Medications That May Conflict with GLP-1 Treatment - Understanding the Hypoglycemia Risk - Other Medications That Require Caution - Understand what your provider will review during your consultation - Understand what to do if your medication list is complex